-Dr. Dwyer may be reached at 315.464.5404 or at email@example.com.
+Dr. Dwyer may be reached at 315.464.8455 or at firstname.lastname@example.org.

 Dwyer J. Teaching global health ethics.
-In Global Health Ethics, edited by S. Benatar and G. Brock (Cambridge: Cambridge University Press, 2011): 319-328. (pdf. )
+In Global Health Ethics, edited by S. Benatar and G. Brock (Cambridge: Cambridge University Press, 2011): 319-328.

 Dwyer J. How to connect bioethics and environmental ethics: health, sustainability, and justice.
 Bioethics.
 2009;23(9):497-502. (pdf. )

 Dwyer J. When the discharge plan is deportation: immigrants, hospitals, and social responsibility.
 Bioethics.
 2009;23(3):ii-iv. (pdf. )

 Dwyer J. The century of biology: three views.
 Sustainability Science.
 2008;3(2):283-285. (pdf. )

 Dwyer J, Tsai D. Developing the duty to treat: HIV, SARS, and the next epidemic.
 Journal of Medical Ethics.
 2008;34:7-10. (pdf. )

 Dwyer J. What's wrong with the global migration of health care professionals?
 Individual rights and international justice.
 Hastings Center Report.
 2007 Sep-Oct;37(5):36-43. (pdf. )

 Dwyer J. Case study: what should the dean do?
 Hastings Center Report.
 2006 Jul-Aug;36(4):14; discussion 14-6.
 Reprinted in Ethical Issues in Modern Medicine, 7th ed.
 2007. (pdf. )

 Dwyer J. Global health and justice.
 Bioethics.
 2005;19(5-6):460-75. (pdf. )